Suggested links

 • Asbestos exposure is the only known cause.

-• Pleural mesothelioma is the only type of mesothelioma with its own formal staging system.
+• Pleural mesothelioma is the only type of mesothelioma with a formal staging system.

 • Men make up 80% of pleural mesothelioma patients, according to Cancer Therapy Advisor.